nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 Requirements
 ************

-* One of the following development boards:
+The sample supports the following development kits:

-  * |nRF5340DK|
-  * |nRF52840DK|
-  * |nRF52DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set21_start
+   :end-before: set21_end

-* A phone or tablet running a compatible application.
-The `Testing`_ instructions refer to nRF Connect for Mobile, but similar applications (for example, nRF Toolbox) can be used as well.
+The sample also requires a phone or tablet running a compatible application.
+The `Testing`_ instructions refer to `nRF Connect for Mobile`_, but similar applications (for example, `nRF Toolbox`_) can be used as well.

 You can also test the application with the :ref:`central_uart` sample.
 See the documentation for that sample for detailed instructions.

 User interface
 **************